tokenika/eosfactory/contracts/arbitration/tests/test1.md

 ### Arrange the Bank

 The `Bank` is made of two smart contracts.
 One belongs to the set of the eosio system contracts: it is `eosio.token`.
-It implements money transfers.
+It implements transfers of resources.

-The other contract is the issue of the current project.
-This one implements the idea of the Letter of Credit.
+The other contract is the issue of the current project: it implements the idea of the Letter of Credit.

 Both contracts are, in fact, eosio accounts, `Bank` and `LC`, accordingly.
 Each of them is equipped with relevant actions.
 The `LC` account is to be related to the `Bank` account with a system permission named `eosio.code`.